smcolash/retroblinken/README.md

 [IMSAI 8080 user manual](http://dunfield.classiccmp.org/imsai/imsai.pdf).

 ```
 0000                        org   0000h      ; origin at 0000h

 0000 DB FF      test1       in    ffh        ; read IO port ffh into register A
 0002 D3 FF                  out   ffh        ; write register A to IO port ffh
 0004 C3 00 00               jmp   test1      ; jump to address 0000h

 0100                        org   0100h      ; origin at 0100h

 0100 DB FF      test2       in    ffh        ; read IO port ffh into register A
 0102 2F                     cma              ; invert the bits in register A
 0103 D3 FF                  out   ffh        ; write register A to IO port ffh
 0105 C3 00 00               jmp   test1      ; jump to address 0000h

+0200                        org   0200h      ; origin at 0200h

+0200 31 FF FF   test3       lxi   sp, ffffh  ; set the stack pointer to the end of memory
+0203 CD 00 03   loop3       call  sub1       ; call the subroutine
+0205 C3 03 02               jmp   loop3      ; jump to address 0202h

+0300                        org   0300h      ; origin at 0300h

+0300 00         sub1        nop              ; no nothing
+0301 00                     nop              ; do nothing, again
+0302 C9                     ret              ; return
 ```

 Running from address 0x0000 (e.g. reset) will run the first program.
 This program